Microplastics & Eczema: The TLR4 Inflammatory Mechanism, What the Research Shows & What to Do

 Can microplastics affect eczema?

-Why is pollution linked to eczema?
+Is air pollution linked to eczema?

 Microplastics have plausible biological mechanisms for worsening eczema — through AhR activation from plastic-associated chemicals, potential direct barrier penetration by nanoplastics, and gut microbiome disruption from ingested particles.
 The research is preliminary and no definitive clinical evidence exists for human eczema specifically.
 The practical response is proportionate: improve indoor air quality (HEPA filtration, which also addresses PM2.5), reduce dietary microplastic exposure through practical food packaging choices, support gut microbiome health, and maintain consistent barrier support with emollient.
 This addresses the plausible mechanisms without requiring anxiety-driven lifestyle overhaul.